-The images for these containers are created and work just the same way.
-The difference is in how the container is created from the image—running a Hyper-V Container requires an extra parameter.
+The images for these containers are created the same way and function the same.
+The difference is in how the container is created from the image running a Hyper-V Container requires an extra parameter.
 For details, see Hyper-V Containers.

 Comparing Docker containers with virtual machines

 Figure 2-3 shows a comparison between VMs and Docker containers.

 |Virtual machines include the application, the required libraries or binaries, and a full guest operating system.
 Full virtualization requires more resources than containerization.||Containers include the application and all its dependencies.
 However, they share the OS kernel with other containers, running as isolated processes in user space on the host operating system.
 (Except in Hyper-V containers, where each container runs inside of a special virtual machine per container.)|

 Figure 2-3.
 Comparison of traditional virtual machines to Docker containers

 For VMs, there are three base layers in the host server, from the bottom-up: infrastructure, Host Operating System and a Hypervisor and on top of all that each VM has its own OS and all necessary libraries.
 For Docker, the host server only has the infrastructure and the OS and on top of that, the container engine, that keeps container isolated but sharing the base OS services.

 Because containers require far fewer resources (for example, they don't need a full OS), they're easy to deploy and they start fast.
 This allows you to have higher density, meaning that it allows you to run more services on the same hardware unit, thereby reducing costs.

 As a side effect of running on the same kernel, you get less isolation than VMs.